alpaddesai/FinancialAccounting/README.md

 Confidential information is not displayed.
 Please download the executable in for details from https://github.com/alpaddesai/FinancialAccounting/releases

-All images are either custom by Alpa D Desai or a reference name is included.
-Most of the images are custom.
+All images are custom by Alpa D Desai

 ## Financial Reporting
 ![image](FinancialReporting.png)